 Phase 1: Create An Ideation Tool-Kit

-- Store Layout & Design teams work with InContext to build their top 3 store footprints.
+- Store Layout & Design teams work with InContext to build their top 3 store footprints in VR.

 - Merchandising teams, in collaboration with their agency, worked with InContext to build product, signage & display libraries that could be integrated and moved throughout the store.